agraef/midizap/README.md

 # Description

-midizap lets you control your multimedia applications using [MIDI][], the Musical Instrument Digital Interface.
-Modern MIDI controllers are often USB class devices which can be connected to computers without any ado. midizap makes it possible to use this gear with just about any X11-based application.
+midizap lets you control your multimedia applications using [MIDI][], the venerable "Musical Instrument Digital Interface" protocol which has been around since the 1980s.
+Modern MIDI controllers are usually USB class devices which don't require any special interface or driver, and they are often much cheaper than more specialized gear.
+With midizap you can leverage these devices to control just about any X11-based application.
 To these ends, it translates Jack MIDI input into X keyboard and mouse events, and optionally MIDI output.
-It does this by matching the `WM_CLASS` and `WM_NAME` properties of the window that has the keyboard focus against the regular expressions for each application section in its configuration (midizaprc) file.
+It does this by matching the class and title of the focused window against the regular expressions for each application section in its configuration (midizaprc) file.
 If a regex matches, the corresponding set of translations is used.
-If a matching section cannot be found, or if it doesn't define a suitable translation, the program falls back to a set of translations in a default section at the end of the file, if available.
+If a matching section cannot be found, or if it doesn't define a suitable translation, the program falls back to a set of default translations.

 The midizaprc file is just an ordinary text file which you can edit to configure the program.
-The configuration language is fairly straightforward, basically the file is just a list of MIDI messages (denoted with familiar human-readable mnemonics, no hex numbers!) and their translations, which is divided into sections for different applications.
-An example.midizaprc file is included in the sources to get you started, and you can find some more examples of configuration files for various purposes in the examples directory.
+The configuration language is fairly straightforward, basically the file is just a list of MIDI messages (denoted with familiar human-readable mnemonics, no hex numbers!) and their translations.
+An example.midizaprc file is included in the sources to get you started, and you can find more examples of configuration files for various purposes in the examples subdirectory.

-midizap provides you with a way to hook up just about any MIDI controller to your applications.
 Even if your target application already supports MIDI, midizap's MIDI output option will be useful if your controller can't work directly with the application because of protocol incompatibilities.
-In particular, you can use midizap to turn pretty much any MIDI controller with enough faders and buttons into a Mackie-compatible mixing console ready to be used with most DAW (digital audio workstation) programs.
-Another common use case is video editing software, which rarely offers built-in MIDI support. midizap allows you to map the faders, encoders and buttons of your MIDI controller to keyboard commands of your video editor for cutting, marking, playback, scrolling, zooming, etc.

-In other words, as long as the target application can be controlled with simple keyboard shortcuts and/or MIDI commands, chances are that midizap can make it work (at least to some extent) with your controller.
+In particular, you can use midizap to turn any MIDI controller with enough faders and buttons into a Mackie-compatible device ready to be used with most DAW (digital audio workstation) programs.
+Another common use case is photo and video editing software.
+This kind of software often lacks built-in MIDI support, and midizap can then be used to map the faders, encoders and buttons of your MIDI controller to keyboard commands for adjusting colors, cutting, marking, playback, scrolling, zooming, etc. In other words, as long as the target application can be controlled with simple keyboard shortcuts and/or MIDI commands, chances are that midizap can make it work (at least to some extent) with your controller.

 # Installation